We are looking for community based farmers with big goals to transform their farms and local food systems.

 Step 1 - Online Applications

-Online applications open up 60 days before our next strategic sprint.
+Online applications open up at least 60 days before our next strategic sprint.
 We work with farmers who grow food for their communities.
 Find a more detailed criteria here.

 Step 2 - Finalist Interviews